Acyclic cluster algebras with dense $g$-vector fans: Cluster algebras with dense -vector fans

-In general, it is not easy to exhibit the space outside of a $g$-vector fan.
+In general, it is not easy to exhibit the complement of a $g$-vector fan.
 However, it'll be possible to see the denseness to a certain extent.
-Skew-symmetric cluster algebras with dense $g$-vector fans were classified in \cite[Theorem 5.17]{PY} except for two types $X_6$ and $X_7$.
-Moreover, Seven \cite{Se14} showed that if $B$ is type $X_7$, then $\cF(B)$ is contained in some open half-space in $\bR^7$.
+Skew-symmetric cluster algebras with dense $g$-vector fans were classified in \cite{PY,Se14} except for type $X_6$.
+In which case, we still don't know if the associated $g$-vector fan is dense, but we conjecture that it is dense (see \cite[Conjecture 1.3]{PY}).